odisney2/disney_profile/README.md

     Currently only the background of the container is different between the three

 13. .container_all_content
-    this is for all of the sub container content area.
+    For all of the sub container content area.
 Currently there is nothing happening with this, but this is here for future reference when i want to change the font, color, etc for all three in one place

 14. .container_one_content,
     .container_two_content,
     .container_three_content
     this is similiar to container_???_title,   currently only have different background color

-15.  mainFooter
+15. .mainFooter
-    this is for the footer of the page,   currently has different background color and the item is centered on the page.
+    For the footer of the page,   this is for possible customizing background color and the item is centered on the page.
 It also has padding to make it a little bigger

 ```